 Where can we get Motivation?

 There are many strategies to tackle these and the many other issues that I did not list.
+Having multiple ways to tackle an issue can bring confidence.
+These strategies can fill your toolbox to break through a blockage.
 What follows is some of my solutions to increase motivation and get through these challenges.

 The first one is to re-evaluate your goal.
 If you are just not seeing the progress you expect, it may be that the process should be changed.
 Taking a step back to evaluate this can be helpful.
 Likewise with a project or goal which seems overwhelming.
 Breaking the process into smaller steps or grouping together related tasks can help.
 You can then tackle the groups one at a time, shortening your immediate to-do list.